mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 Some connection string options that are supported in Connector/NET are not supported in MySqlConnector.
 For a full list of options that are supported in MySqlConnector, see the [Connection Options](connection-options).

+### Implicit Conversions

+Connector/NET allows `MySqlDataReader.GetString()` to be called on many non-textual columns, and will implicitly convert the value to a `string` (using the current locale).
+This is a frequent source of locale-dependent bugs, so MySqlConnector follows typical ADO.NET practice (e.g., SqlClient, npgsql) and disallows this (by throwing an `InvalidCastException`).

+To fix this, use the accessor method (e.g., `GetInt32`, `GetDouble`) that matches the column type, or perform an explicit conversion to `string` by calling `GetValue(x).ToString()` (optionally supplying the right `CultureInfo` to use for formatting).

 ### TransactionScope

 MySqlConnector adds full distributed transaction support (for client code using [`System.Transactions.Transaction`](https://docs.microsoft.com/en-us/dotnet/api/system.transactions.transaction